 Getting to Blairgowrie Holiday Park

 Our journey to Blairgowrie Holiday Park was really easy.
-Once my nephew finished school that day we picked him and my sister up and loaded the car up with their things.
-It took us 1.5 hours to get to the caravan park, which was relatively hassle-free apart from the crazy traffic jam coming through Perth.
+Once my nephew finished school that day we picked him and my sister up and loaded the car with their things.
+It took us just over an hour to get to the caravan park, which was relatively hassle-free apart from the crazy traffic jam coming through Perth.
 It was rush hour so couldn’t be helped.

-The Glen Clova Accessible Caravan at Blairgowrie Holiday Park
+The Glen Clova Wheelchair Accessible Caravan at Blairgowrie Holiday Park

 Living and Dining Area

-The livingroom had a corner couch, small coffee table, flatscreen TV with a small collection of DVDs, gas fire and dining table.
 The dining table was a good height for me to sit and eat at, but I did have to remove my footplates to get under properly.
-The two stools were easy to move out the way and position wherever you wanted.
-They were even good as footstools.
+The two stools were easy to move out of the way and position wherever you wanted.
+They were even good as a footstool.

 The hallway was wide enough for my wheelchair to manoeuvre easily and sliding doors led into each bedroom and bathroom.

 There were two bedrooms in our caravan.
 Our room was surprisingly spacious and I loved it.
-I could literally drive in and move about with no issues.
-I sometimes find that difficult in some hotel rooms so to be able to do that in our caravan bedroom was amazing.
+I could literally drive-in and move about with no issues.
+Sometimes I find it difficult to do that in some hotel rooms so to be able to do that in our caravan bedroom was amazing.

 There was a small chest of drawers between the beds with lamps.
 A power socket was beside each bed so charging phones, laptops or using medical equipment shouldn’t be a problem.
 One of the sockets even had a USB slot.